-BlueScope as the only Australian producer of aluminium zinc coated steel confirmed the applicant's claims that aluminium zinc coated steel beyond certain dimensions was not produced in Australia but expressed concerns about the applicant's proposed tolerances for width and thickness.
+BlueScope as the only Australian producer of galvanised steel accepted the applicant's claims that galvanised steel with the characteristics of the exemption goods was not produced in Australia but expressed concerns about the applicant's proposed tolerances for width and thickness.
 Accordingly, BlueScope stated that it does not oppose the application for exemption provided the tolerances for thickness and width of the exemption goods are amended and reduced to be in line with Australian Standards.
 The amendment was accepted by the applicant.

-On the basis of this amendment, the exemption goods are described as ("the amended exemption goods"):
+On the basis of this amendment, the exempted goods are described as (the amended exemption goods):